jejacks0n/teaspoon/README.md

 bundle exec teaspoon
 ```

-The CLI also provides several ways of focusing tests.
+The CLI also provides several ways of focusing tests and is more full featured than the rake task.
 You can specify the suite to run, the files to run, directories to run, filters, etc.

 ```
 bundle exec teaspoon --suite=my_fantastic_suite